Yes, America's Anchorman is away, and this is your undocumented anchor man.

 Saturday night, the day before Easter.

-Maybe they've had an accident on the road, or you know, maybe they just run out of gas.
+Maybe they've had an accident on the road, or, you know, maybe they've just run out of gas.

 They eventually show up.

-And it turned out they had uh two kinds, kinda surprise chocolate eggs.
+And it turned out they had two kinder eggs, Kinder Surprise chocolate eggs.

-Uh and uh immediately they were ordered inside, and the kinder eggs were confiscated, and uh I am in fact looking right now at a Department of Homeland Security custody receipt for seized property and evidence in which the estimated domestic value of these two kinder eggs seized by US Customs and Border Protection were were estimated at seven dollars fifty.
+And I am, in fact, looking right now at a Department of Homeland Security custody receipt for seized property and evidence in which the estimated domestic value of these two kinder eggs seized by U.S. Customs and Border Protection were estimated at $7.50.

 Now you're thinking, you're probably thinking, why the hell did they seize these chocolate eggs?